Stats Package Core#

 Note

-Each class derived from Distribution should have its own __init__ method in which the constructor just calls super().__init__(configs=configs) and then add any additiona initialization as needed.
+Each class derived from Distribution should have its own __init__ method in which the constructor just calls super().__init__(configs=configs) and then add any additional initialization as needed.
 The validation self.validate_configurations() is carried out at the initialization time by the base class Distribution.

 Parameters: